-At Chelsea Community Hospital, our current treatment data show that out of 326 consecutive admissions of neurologically impaired patients, 59% show some sign of post-trauma vision syndrome (PTVS), 12% have low vision with or without PTVS, and only 27% show no signs of visual impairment.
+At St. Joseph Mercy Chelsea, our current treatment data show that out of 326 consecutive admissions of neurologically impaired patients, 59% show some sign of post-trauma vision syndrome (PTVS), 12% have low vision with or without PTVS, and only 27% show no signs of visual impairment.
 In total, 71% of this patient population showed visual impairments inclusive of PTVS and low vision dysfunction.
-The staff of CCH recognize that the treatment of visual-motor and visual-perceptual impairments is an important component of rehabilitation after brain injury.
+The staff of St. Joseph Mercy Chelsea recognize that the treatment of visual-motor and visual-perceptual impairments is an important component of rehabilitation after brain injury.

 The Visagraph is a tool for objectively measuring eye movements.
 It identifies eye movement patterns that contribute to poor reading, inattention, impaired concentration and visual memory dysfunction.
-Occupational therapists at CCH are certified in Visagraph testing.
+Occupational therapists at St. Joseph Mercy Chelsea are certified in Visagraph testing.
 Based on results of a Visagraph assessment, and individualised program for rehabilitation of visual-motor skills is developed.

 The benefits of a Visagraph assessment include:

 - Objective pre- and post-test measure of oculomotor function that target areas for treatment;